NimishMishra/networking/hackthebox/traceback/README.md

 Go to the `user.txt` in `home` to get the user flag.

-# Privelege escalation to root
+# Privilege escalation to root

 Further searching reveals `OpenSSH RSA public key` file in `.ssh` directory within `sysadmin` in `home`.
 Then tried to add a known host to those files for a passwordless login: